jhavishesh7/Tele-Doctor/README.md

 ### Patient Features
 - Search and filter doctors by specialty, location, and experience
 - View detailed doctor profiles with qualifications and fees
-- Request appointments with preferred dates and times
+- Request appointments with preferred dates and times (online or in-person)
 - Receive and respond to doctor's proposed appointment times
+- Join video consultations for online appointments
 - View appointment history and upcoming appointments
 - Real-time notifications for appointment updates